The Trilemma of Truth in Large Language Models: Introduction

 \section{Introduction}

-Can we trust the content that large language models (LLMs) generate?
-LLMs seem to be indifferent to the veracity of their outputs~\cite{hicks2024chatgpt}.
-Recent literature suggests that LLMs have internal probabilistic knowledge~\cite{chen2024journey, panprecise, meng2022locating, chanin2024identifying, alkhamissi2022review}.
-However, our understanding of how LLMs use their internal probabilistic knowledge (if at all) remains fragmented.
-We know that LLMs often hallucinate~\cite{huang2025survey}.
-We also know that it is often difficult for human users to recognize a hallucination because LLMs produce fluent and persuasive texts.
-For example,~\citet{church2024emerging} shows that students trust factually incorrect answers from GPT due to their authoritative and confident tones; and~\citet{williams2025large} demonstrate that users rate disinformation generated by LLMs as equally or even more credible than human-generated content. \textbf{Are there ways to probe an LLM to assess the veracity of its internal probabilistic knowledge?} Yes, there are two popular approaches to answering this question: prompt-based evaluations (see Fig.~\ref{fig:flow}A) and representation-based probes (see Fig.~\ref{fig:flow}B).
+Can we trust the content generated by large language models (LLMs)?
+Recent literature suggests that LLMs possess internal probabilistic knowledge~\cite{petroni-etal-2019-language, meng2022locating,chen2024journey, chanin-etal-2024-identifying, panprecise}.\footnote{In this paper, we consider factual associations to be probabilistic knowledge.} However, our understanding of \textit{how} LLMs use this internal knowledge remains fragmented. \citet {hicks2024chatgpt} argues that LLMs lack intent regarding the veracity of their outputs and often hallucinate~\cite{huang2025survey}.
+Furthermore, it is often difficult for users to recognize hallucinations because LLMs produce fluent and persuasive text.
+For example,~\citet{church2024emerging} shows that students trust factually incorrect answers from LLMs due to their authoritative and confident tone, and~\citet{williams2025large} demonstrate that users rate disinformation generated by LLMs as equally or even more credible than human-generated content.
+Finally, \citet{suzgun2025language} show that LLMs rely on inconsistent reasoning strategies for epistemic tasks and fail to separate what they believe from what is factually true.
+Therefore, \textit{we need novel methods to assess the truthfulness of internal probabilistic knowledge to make user interactions with LLMs more reliable.}

-\textbf{Prompt-based evaluations.} \citet{yadkori2024believe} introduce an information-theoretic function to sample multiple replies to identify unreliable outputs. \citet{xu2024sayself} propose a training framework to produce prompts with self-reflective rationales. \citet{farquhar2024detecting} introduce uncertainty estimators to detect inconsistent generations.
-Unfortunately, prompt-based evaluations suffer from the LLM's inclination to conform to the user. \citet{sharma2023towards} call this phenomenon sycophancy.
-Prompt-based evaluations are also sensitive to the input's phrasing~\cite{lu2022fantastically} and content~\cite{mcilroy2024order}.
-Moreover, these prompt-based evaluations provide only indirect measures of LLM's internal probabilistic knowledge because they do not analyze the internal representations of the LLM.
+Prompt-based methods (\Cref{fig:flow}.A) rely on simply asking an LLM about its knowledge. \citet{yadkori2024believe} introduce information-theoretic prompt-based evaluation, while \citet{xu-etal-2024-sayself} propose training frameworks to produce prompts with self-reflective rationales, and \citet{farquhar2024detecting} introduce uncertainty estimators to detect inconsistent text generations.
+However, prompt-based evaluations are sensitive to the input's phrasing~\cite{lu-etal-2022-fantastically} and content~\cite{mcilroy2024order}.